microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

    * When EnableExport is set to $true, bulkexport is turned on, service principle identity is turned on, storage account for export is created, access to storage account added to FHIR API through managed service identity, service principle identity is added to storage account.
    * If all goes well, the script will kickoff and will take about 10-15 minutes to complete.
 If the script throws an error, please check the **Help I'm Stuck!** section at the bottom of this page.

-* On successful completion, you'll have 2 resource groups and resources created with prefix as your ENVIRONMENTNAME.
+* On **successful completion**, you'll have 2 resource groups and resources created with prefix as your ENVIRONMENTNAME.
 Explore these resources and get a feel what role they play in the FHIR demo environment.
 Your resource group should look something like this:
    <center><img src="../images/fhir-demo-resources.png" width="850"></center>

-   The following resources in resource group {ENVIRONMENTNAME} will be created:
+   The following resources in resource group **{ENVIRONMENTNAME}** will be created:
    * Azure API for FHIR ({ENVIRONMENTNAME}) is the FHIR server
    * Key Value ({ENVIRONMENTNAME}-ts) stores all secrets for all clients (public for single page apps/javascripts that can't hold secrets, confidential for clients that hold secrets, service for service to service) needs to talk to FHIR server.
    * App Service/Dashboard App ({ENVIRONMENTNAME}dash) used to analyze data loaded.